seananderson/bayes-course/00-plan.md

 3. Learn to fit pre-packaged Bayesian regression models with brms.
 Become familiar with the concepts of posterior predictive checking and manipulating posterior samples to calculate posterior probabilities.

 4. Learn how to assess the relative contribution of priors vs. the data.
 Learn the difference between weakly informative and informative priors.
 Learn what some common choices of weakly informative priors are.
+Become familiar with prior predictive checking.

 5. Learn the basics of Stan model syntax and how to interact with Stan in R.

+6. Put together what we've learned into a full Bayesian workflow.

+7. Throughout, become familiar with several useful tools around Stan and R (rstan, cmdstanr, bayesplot, loo, tidybayes).

-6. Leave with some ideas for how to describe Bayesian models in publications and where to find more information.
+6. Leave with some ideas for where to find more information.

 ### Stuff I want to make sure to cover that may not already be in the material: